Most people think of UCLA as a 100 year old brick and mortar university. It is. But, it’s also so much more.

 An upbeat and insightful look at the myriad of ways that UCLA is present in Los Angeles and beyond.
 As a brand platform, it highlighted their tangible impact on society.
 It was also an invitation, welcoming anyone (anywhere) to join them.

-We expanded beyond the 30 second spot to include a short story series on YouTube.
-Featuring talent from the spot.
+A 30-second spot ran on national TV during sports events.
+We expanded on the spot to include a short story series on YouTube.
+Featuring talent from the campaign.

 We anticipated that UCLA would be ranked #1 for the fifth consecutive year by U.S. News and World Report.
 In years past, we’d tout what we are (”we’re #1, again!”).
 So, our opportunity was to expand upon why; allowing for deeper storytelling that represents the brand more broadly.